NadalVRoMa/PyLibGen/README.md

 # libshell.py
-A python script to download books from libgen.io from the terminal
+A python3 script to download books from libgen.io from the terminal

+## Install

+You need python3 to run the script.
+To install the required dependencies:

+``pip install -r requirements.txt``

+## Usage

+``
+usage: libshell.py [-h] -s SEARCH_TERM

+optional arguments:
+  -h, --help            show this help message and exit -s SEARCH_TERM, --search SEARCH_TERM
+  ``